22rahulrai/Appvirality-dummy/README.md

 2. **No referral code**: Ensure cookies are enabled and referral code exists
 3. **No referrer info**: User might not have been referred by anyone
 4. **Widget not opening**: Check if the button has the correct class name
+5. **Logout error**: The `appvirality.logout()` function is not available in the current SDK version - logout is handled locally by clearing user data

 ## Next Steps